“Poetry is memory become image, and image become voice.” —Octavio Paz

 —11 January 2022

 David Mamet is known to emphasize the screenwriter/playwright dictum, to enter a scene late and leave early.
 The point is that if you join in medias res, the action that has already happened can be implied.
 Likewise, if you leave the scene early, what is about to happen can also be implied.
 This is what nearly every haiku does, giving readers a pinpoint of experience amid a larger drama.
 This is how haiku is the ultimate “short story” (decidedly not anti-story), providing the barest plot point that enables us to fill in the story before and after that heightened moment.
-This is why Seisensui referred to haiku as an “unfinished” poem, not in the sense that it was deficient but that it requires reader empathy.
-The reader supplies the before and after, filling in the implications—temporal, physical, and emotional.
+This is surely a key part of why Seisensui referred to haiku as an “unfinished” poem, not in the sense that it was deficient but that it requires reader empathy and engagement.
+The reader supplies the before and after, and the connection between the poem’s two parts, filling in the implications—temporal, physical, and emotional.
 See also “Defining Moments.”

 —24 May 2022